modular-vertical-farming/module-design/README.md

 # module-design
-The module design files for the modular vertical garden project
+The module design files for the modular vertical farming project